 Her works have been exhibited in galleries and festivals in solo and group shows and is in the homes of collectors throughout the country.

-Jackson completed a six month residency at the Hyde Park Art Center ‘THE CENTER PROGRAM’ and received commissions for the Ronald McDonald Houses’ tribute to the Ryder Cup Tournament.
+She completed a six month residency at the Hyde Park Art Center ‘THE CENTER PROGRAM’ and received commissions for the Ronald McDonald Houses’ tribute to the Ryder Cup Tournament.
 She exhibited in group shows at Howard Brown Center, Black Clay at Chicago State University, Hyde Park Art Center, Woman Made Gallery, the Woodshop Gallery (Chicago), Noyes Gallery (Evanston), Museum of Science and Industry, South Side Community Art Center, Artopolis at the Merchandise Mart Chicago State University, Cliff Dwellers and numerous other venues.

-Awards include, honorable mention, Museum of Science & Industry, honored by the Diasporal Rhythms Art Association; art grant from the City of Chicago, design awards-Ann Brooks and Fur International Awards.
+Awards include, SPARK Award, honorable mention, Museum of Science & Industry, honored by the Diasporal Rhythms Art Association; art grant from the City of Chicago, design awards-Ann Brooks and Fur International Awards.
 Commissions for public art work through the City of Chicago.
 She has curated Cultural Connection Fine Art Festival for the past twenty-two years

-Jackson has been featured in the film ‘Curators of Dixon’; and ‘Producing Local Color’ – Art Network in Ethnic Chicago’, book by Diane Grams.
+She has been featured in the film ‘Curators of Dixon’; and ‘Producing Local Color’ – Art Network in Ethnic Chicago’, book by Diane Grams.
 She has been featured in ‘South Shore Current’,and her art has been featured on its’ cover.

 Malika graduated July 2016 with a MFA/LOW RESIDENCY degree from the School of the Art Institute and received her BFA from the School of the Art Institute, and further studies at Illinois State University, Normal, Illinois.
 Artist tour of France and Italy and completed ceramic workshop in Tuscany, Italy and continue studies at Hyde Park Art Center in ceramics and painting